Whitehall London: The 9 Best Reasons to Visit

 Yes, it is!
 If you’re in central London, wandering down Whitehall is worth it.
 There are plenty of things to see on the road, and it’s topped and tailed by two of London’s best squares – Parliament Square and Trafalgar Square, where you will find even more things to do.

-Whitehall is famous for being the seat of the UK government.
-It’s home to several government departments, including the home of the Prime Minister, 10 Downing Street, the Houses of Parliament, the Ministry of Defence, HM Revenue & Customs, and the Scotland Office, plus a few more.
+Whitehall is the seat of the UK government.
+It’s home to several government departments, including the Prime Minister’s residence, 10 Downing Street; the Houses of Parliament; the Ministry of Defence; HM Revenue & Customs; and the Scotland Office, among others.

-What is the best time to visit Whitehall London?
+What is the best time to visit Whitehall?

-Whitehall London can be visited throughout the year.
+Whitehall is open year-round.
 However, the summer offers pleasant weather for exploring the district on foot.
 The best time to visit during the day is early in the morning or later in the evening.
-It gets busy during the day, with crowds forming at Parliament Square and Horseguards.
+It gets busy during the day, with crowds forming at Parliament Square and Horse Guards.

 What is there to see on Whitehall?